mallo-m/AxiomRoaster/README.md

 - And more… :)

 TODO list :
-- Implement AS_REQ roasting for relayed authenticators.
+- Implement AS_REQ roasting for relayed authenticators on etype 23 and 17.
 - Implement self-made full packet relaying, instead or relaying on Linux's kernel doing it for us.
 This will allow for more control over what we send and block.

 ## Note